 One More Indian Fry Bread Recipe

-Put flour in bowl, add baking powder, salt and powdered milk.
-Mix.
+- Put flour in bowl, add baking powder, salt and powdered milk.
+Stir together.

-Melt shortening about an inch deep in frying pan.
-When hot put dough in pan.
+- Melt shortening about an inch deep in frying pan.
+When hot put dough rounds in pan.
 Fry one side till golden brown, then turn and fry the other.

 Minnesota Native Americans